dosbox-staging/dosbox-staging/website/docs/getting-started/advanced-graphics-options.md

-To emulate the physical image size you'd get on a typical 14" VGA monitor, you'd need to restrict the output to about 960&times;720 on a modern 24" widescreen display with 16:9 aspect ratio (assuming the same normal viewing distance).
-Basically, you want the resulting image to measure about 12 inches (30 cm) diagonally for the most authentic results.
+To emulate the physical image size you'd get on a typical 14" VGA monitor, you'd need to restrict the output to about 960&times;720 on a modern 24" widescreen display with a 16:9 aspect ratio (assuming the same normal viewing distance).
+You want the resulting image to measure about 12 inches (30 cm) diagonally for the most authentic results.
 But alas, that would be a tad too small for most people.
 960&times;720 would result in a non-integer vertical scale factor, anyway, which is to be avoided.
 It's best to bump it up to 1067&times;800 then:

 ```ini